Should Remastered Games be Better?

 Even so, I’d like to see games from older platforms getting the remaster treatment rather than so many recent releases.
-There are gems like Knights of the Old Republic (which featured in my list of top games) and it’s sequel that would make fantastic candidates for such projects.
+There are gems like Knights of the Old Republic (which featured in my list of top games) and the sequel that would make fantastic candidates for such projects.

 They are not so old that masses of work would be required.
 They both have x86 PC versions that are prime for conversion to current consoles.
-Most importantly however, they are both old enough that a ground up polish for a new age would produce a significant upgrade.
+Most importantly, however, they are both old enough that a ground-up polish for a new age would produce a significant upgrade.
 One worthy of another purchase.

 It saddens me that because of changes in rights owners and such, this is unlikely to ever happen.
 The point still stands.
 There’s a vast landscape of masterpieces in gaming history that would benefit immensely from some attention.
 Some that were too ambitious for their time, that could thrive with the performance profiles of modern consoles and PCs.

 I admit there are several occasions where I’ve bitten the bullet and bought the remaster.
 For example, enough time had passed since I played Gears of War that the Ultimate Edition on Xbox One found its way onto my shelf.